-Hans, a Theosian like me who was pledged to Thor, and Greta, a newly ascended Valkyrie, also drew their swords and took up battle stance.
-Tymbur and Montran began to prepare their magic.
-Pledged to Hades, their magic ran in dark corners, like much of my own.
+Hans, a Theosian like me but who was pledged to Thor, and Greta, a newly ascended Valkyrie, also drew their swords and took up battle stance.
+Tymbur and Montran, pledged to Hades, began to prepare their magic.
+Their magic ran in dark corners, like much of my own.

 The only two who hung back had good reason.
-Neither Shevron, Jason's sister, or her teenaged son Leonard, were trained to fight.
+Neither Shevron, Jason’s sister, nor her teenaged son Leonard, were trained to fight.

 As we tensed, waiting, our attackers emerged from the trees, looking ready to rumble.
 They were twisted and dark, and there were a lot of them.
 They must have been tracking us—they were too numerous for a scouting party, so they had probably caught our trail earlier in the day and gathered to form an attack.

 As they drew closer to the fire and it was easier to see them, Jason shouted, “Lycanthropes!”

 Lycanthropes looked more wolf than human and could run on all fours when they wished, though they generally slinked around upright.
-Unlike shifters and Weres, they couldn't transform into human and animal forms-they were stuck in-between.
-With long, jointed arms and legs, they could both run on all fours and yet walk on their hind legs.
-Their faces were disfigured, their muzzles a muddy cross between human and wolf, and their hair flowed down their back like a horse's mane.
+Unlike shifters and Weres, they couldn’t transform into human and animal forms—they were stuck in between.
+With long, jointed arms and legs, they could run on all fours and walk on their hind legs.
+Their faces were disfigured, their muzzles a muddy cross between human and wolf, and their hair flowed down their backs like horses’ manes.
 When they were on alert, as they were now, the strands stiffened into long, rigid hackles.

 “Can we reason with them?”
 I asked Tam.